ammarzeyad/Read01/301/Class11.md

 ## What is Authorization Code Flow?

 - Authorization code flow is used to obtain an access token to authorize API requests. ...
-Access tokens while having a limited lifetime, can be renewed with a refresh token.
+Access tokens while having a lim ited lifetime, can be renewed with a refresh token.
 A refresh token is valid indefinitely and provides ability for your application to schedule tasks on behalf of a user without their interaction.

 ## What is Authorization Code Flow with Proof Key for Code Exchange (PKCE)?